tuya/tuya-panel-kit/README.md

 ## Preview

-Use the mobile phone to scan and download [涂鸦面板-RN App](https://smartapp.tuya.com/typaneldev)，Scan the following qrcode in **涂鸦面板-RN App**, you can view the currently open functional components of Tuya for use during development and accelerate the progress of panel development.
+Use the mobile phone to scan and download [Tuya Panel RN App](https://smartapp.tuya.com/typaneldev)，Scan the following qrcode in **Tuya Panel RN App**, you can view the currently open functional components of Tuya for use during development and accelerate the progress of panel development.

 <center><p align="center"><img src="https://images.tuyacn.com/fe-static/tuya-docs/773b84dd-df35-49e3-974c-77a965152e48.png" width="60%" height="60%" /></p></center>